oleksiyk/kafka/README.md

 }, { codec: Kafka.COMPRESSION_SNAPPY })
 ```

-By default __no-kafka__ will use synchronous compression and decompression (synchronous Gzip is not availble in node < 0.11).
+By default __no-kafka__ will use synchronous compression and decompression (synchronous Gzip is not available in node < 0.11).
 Enable async compression/decompression with `asyncCompression` options:

 Producer: